The University of British Columbia

 Selected Recent Refereed Journal Articles

 Mona Gleason, “ ‘Children obviously don’t make history’: Children’s Modalities of Power and Their Contribution to Historical Change.”
-Article submitted to Journal of the History of Childhood and Youth (Forthcoming, Fall, 2023).
+Journal of the History of Childhood and Youth 16.3 (Fall, 2023): 343-360.

 Yotam Ronen, and Mona Gleason, “ ‘I am desirous that she should have as good an education as possible’: A Century of Parental Advocacy for Rural Education in BC.”
 BC Studies 214 (September, 2022): 39-57.